 - foster good relations.

 St. David's C of E Primary is a diverse community.
-In 2017, approximately 33% of the children had English as an additional language and eight different languages were spoken across the school.
+In 2017/18, approximately 36% of our pupils have English as an additional language with eight different languages being spoken across the school.
 We believe this enhances our school community and enables us to share our cultures and beliefs, to learn from one another and to value and respect our differences.